 Days 2-7: Gardens of the Queen / Jardines de la Reina

-Arrive in Gardens of the Queen and begin marine eco-explorations with Cuban biologists and resource management experts to include daily snorkeling and island excursions (with 2 optional scuba diving sites).
+Arrive in Gardens of the Queen and begin marine eco-explorations with Cuban biologists and resource management experts to include daily snorkeling and island excursions.
 Habitats to explore include:

 - Mangrove forests and channels